ArendPeter/JavaGuide/mydoc/4a_Importing.md

 import java.lang.Math;

 public class MathTest{
 	public static void main(){
-			System.out.println(Math.max(2,7));
+		System.out.println(Math.PI);
 	}
 }
 ~~~

-Here we use the `max` method to find out whether `2` or `7` is bigger, so this program should print out `7`.
-Notice that we used the dot operator is indicate that the max method belongs to the Math class.
+Here we use the `PI` variable in the Math class to print out the value of PI.
+Notice that we used the dot operator is indicate that PI belongs to the Math class.
 Also now that we've covered the dot operator you may notice that `System.out.println()` also uses the dot operator.
 So `System.out.println()` really means, call the `println` method from within `out` which is in `System`.

 > **Note:** I've been misleading you slightly.
-Since the classes in java.lang are so useful Java actually imports it automatically without you needing to type out the import statement everytime.
-I just think that the Math class was a perfect candidate for the first example so I used it.
+Since the classes in java.lang are so useful Java actually imports them automatically without you needing to type out the import statement everytime.
+I just thought that the Math class was a perfect candidate for the first example so I used it.
 Having the import there anyway doesn't hurt anything it's just unnecessary.

-Chapter 4 Scanning for Input
-4.1 Importing
-4.2 Objects
-	4.2.1 Creating Objects
-	4.2.2 new Operator
-	4.2.3 Constructors
-	4.2.4 Examples
-4.3 Scanner
-	4.3.1 Scanner Program
-	4.3.2 Scanner Creations
-	4.3.3 Input Methods
-	4.3.4 Closing Scanner
-4.4 Exercises